shawngraham/polybius-demo/README.md

 **What you'll see**: A timeline with all 37 rows ordered by year.
 Events cluster visibly around 1985–1995 (peak activity) and 1995–2005 (investigation and prosecution).

+You can set the timeline to render horizontally or vertically.

 **Section 3 — Geographic Spread**

 |Setting|	Value|